Jamie Larsson

 All Months

-The slider is a custom tool I wrote in Javascript, with a custom Python script having been used to convert a folder of photos to a GeoJSON shapefile.
+The month slider is a custom tool written in Javascript, with an additional custom Python script having been used to create a GeoJSON shapefile using EXIF location tags from a folder of photos.
+The map is created using the Leaflet.js JavaScript library for online GIS.
 Click and drag the slider above the map to reveal gallery items from each month!
-It is best viewed in Firefox or Chrome.
-You can view the source code on GitHub.
+You can view the source code on my GitHub.

 GIS Portfolio: